karolsojko/BinaryThinkingLastfmBundle/README.md

 Status
 ======

-The Bundle handles now only API methods for "Album" context.
+The Bundle handles now only API methods for following contexts:
+- Album
+- Artist

 Stay tunned for more comming soon.

 Installation
 ============